f5devcentral/f5-bigip-agc-config-guides/saml-saas-applications/docs/SkillPort.rst

 #.
 Deploy the configuration from the :guilabel:`Summary` screen.
 #.
 To retrieve the metadata for this configuration, navigate to :menuselection:`Access -> Federation -> Saml Identity Provider -> Local Idp Services`.
 #.
-Select the SAML SSO object created for for SkillPort, and click :guilabel:`Export Metadata`.
+Select the SAML SSO object created for SkillPort, and click :guilabel:`Export Metadata`.
 #.
 Use the exported IdP SAML Metadata to configure the IdP Provider configuration in the SkillPort service.

 Setup SkillPort as SAML Service Provider